-Watercolour white-line, Provincetown Print
+Watercolour white-line / Orkney Woodcut / Provincetown Print

-Only one complete print at a time is produced.
+Using this technique only one complete print at a time is produced.
 Watercolour dries quickly as it is absorbed into the woodblock, so only small areas are worked on and effects are built up in layers.